JiangXY98/JiangXY98/README.md

 ## Reserch Interests

+The effects of emotion, cognition, and environment on human decision-making.

 ## Education

 1. Sep,2019 - Jun,2022
-Master of Education in Psychology
+	- Master of Education in Psychology
-Institute of Brain and Psychological Sciences, Sichuan Normal University at Chengdu, Sichuan, China
+	- Institute of Brain and Psychological Sciences, Sichuan Normal University at Chengdu, Sichuan, China

 2. Sep,2015 - Jun,2019
-Bachelor of Science in Mathematics
+	- Bachelor of Science in Mathematics
-Shihezi University at Shihezi, Xinjiang, China
+	- Shihezi University at Shihezi, Xinjiang, China

 ## Experience